awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationefs.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Tags`  <a name="cfn-datasync-locationefs-tags"></a>
-The key\-value pair that represents a tag that you want to add to the resource\.
+Specifies the key\-value pair that represents a tag that you want to add to the resource\.
 The value can be an empty string\.
 This value helps you manage, filter, and search for your resources\.
 We recommend that you create a name tag for your location\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Maximum*: `50`